isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-Here we made a small error in `use1` that will lead to corrupted data or a crash.
+Here, we made a small error in `use1` that will lead to corrupted data or a crash.
 The (pointer, count)-style interface leaves `increment1()` with no realistic way of defending itself against out-of-range errors.
 If we could check subscripts for out of range access, then the error would not be discovered until `p[10]` was accessed.
 We could check earlier and improve the code: